meanpenguin/NetCoreConsole/readme.source.md

-This shows how to build a netcore console app, including all files needed to deploy to a system with netcore already installed.
+This shows how to build a netcore3 console app, including all files needed to deploy to a system with netcore already installed.

 This sample targets one dependency (NodaTime) for illustrative purposes